 Fraud in connection with an otherwise legitimately operated mutual hedge fund

 - Falsification of net asset values

 What should you do if you are being investigated, arrested or are charged with a white collar crime?

-As soon as you or a loved one learn that anyone is investigating past financial dealings with employers, clients, or governmental entities, you should contact Thompson Law, LLC to schedule a consultation immediately.
+As soon as you or a loved one learn that anyone is investigating past financial dealings with employers, clients, or governmental entities, you should contact Thompson Law to schedule a consultation immediately.
 It is vital to understand the severity of the punishments attached to a white collar crime and how important it is to have a strong defense, especially if facing federal charges at the outset of an investigation.